 A former law firm associate and clerk at the Massachusetts Supreme Judicial Court, Professor Bishop oversees the Legal Research and Writing Program.
 His research interests include contract theory and the scope of enforceable obligations.

-Professor Allison M. Dussias
+Acting Dean and Professor Allison M. Dussias

 Professor Wilton B. Hyman